-The nullity is exactly the number k of partial derivatives taken to compute the elements in a basis for the nullspace.
-For instance, the nullity of system (20) equals 2 because there are two free variables, which were assigned the invented symbols $t_1$ , $t_2$ .
+The nullity equals the number k of partial derivatives taken to compute the elements in a basis for the nullspace.
+For instance, the nullity of system (19) equals 2 because there are two free variables, which were assigned the invented symbols t_1 , t_2 .